This section shows how to introduce lights and shadows to your scenes.

 - Choose Hard shadows or Soft shadows from the Shadow type dropdown menu.

-- Click in the Lighting Editor to compute shadows cast from all visible light sources in the scene.
+- Press Compute shadows in the Lighting Editor to update shadows cast from all visible light sources in the scene.

 |TIP: NUBIGON save files (*.na) do not record shadow maps.
 After loading a scene, do not forget to recompute shadows.|